-Learning Progressions, Key Terms, and Crosscutting Concepts

-Animals depend on their surroundings to get what they need, including food, water, shelter, and a favorable temperature.
+Standards Support Material Life Science Standards Learning Progressions, Key Terms, and Crosscutting Concepts 1.L2U2.7 Develop and use models about how living things use resources to grow and survive; design and evaluate habitats for organisms using earth materials.
+Animals depend on their surroundings to get what they need, including food , water , shelter , and a favorable temperature .
 Animals depend on plants or other animals for food.
 They use their senses to find food and water, and they use their body parts to gather, catch, eat, and chew the food.
-Plants depend on air, water, minerals (in the soil), and light to grow.
-Animals can move around, but plants cannot, and they often depend on animals for pollination or to move their seeds around.
-Different plants survive better in different settings because they have varied needs for water, minerals, and sunlight 4(.151)

-Crosscutting Concepts: cause and effect; systems and system models; energy and matter; structure and function; stability and change 4
+Plants depend on air , water, minerals (in the soil), and light to grow.
+Animals can 1.L2U1.8 move around, but plants cannot, and they often depend on animals for pollination or to move their seeds around.
+Different plants survive better in Construct an explanation describing how organisms obtain resources from the environment including materials that are different settings because they have varied needs for water, minerals, and sunlight $\underline{4}$ (, 151) used again by other organisms.
+Concepts taught in K.L1U1.5 , K.L4U2.7 Crosscutting Concepts: cause and effect; systems and system models; energy and matter; structure and function; stability and change 4